 ❇ MEMORABLE MOMENT

-Visit a local woodland, grassland, heathland, wetland or fen to observe and identify minibeasts in their natural habitat.
+Visit Hollingworth Lake a local woodland, grassland, heathland, and wetland to observe and identify minibeasts in their natural habitat.

 🏁 BIG FINISH

 A special assembly at the end of our project will give us the chance to share our knowledge.
 We’ll create a PowerPoint presentation, use scientific vocabulary to explain what we have learnt, display our artwork and perform our minibeast poems with musical accompaniment.